JohnnyNLP/Do-it-python-practice/README.md

 But what can I say?
 It's better to have a solid base than just following fancy curriculums that I don't even understand.
 What I can do is though that I can practice book faster than others, with a tiny bit of my previous experience.

 So my plan is to proceed with at least 1~2 chapters a week, or more if possible.
 See what I can do!

+## 3. What I use in this course...

+All the codes and files that I use here belong to Aegis Publishing (이지스퍼블리싱) and the purpose of this repository is solely on practicing python.
+Those are programs and languages that I use:

+- IDLE Python 3.8
+- Notepad ++ 8.3.1
+- Typora